 Histogram

 If the data is normally distributed the histogram should be approximately symmetric and centred around the mean (Figure 1).
-Alternatively if there is a long tail to the left only we say it is skewed to the left (negatively skewed) (Figure 2); or if there is a long tail to the right only we say it is skewed to the right (positively skewed) (Figure 3):
+Alternatively, if there is a long tail to the left only it is skewed to the left (negatively skewed) (Figure 2), or if there is a long tail to the right only it is skewed to the right (positively skewed) (Figure 3):

 If the data is normally distributed the median should be positioned approximately in the centre of the box, both whiskers should have similar length and ideally there should be no outliers (Figure 10).
-Alternatively, the variable may be negatively skewed (Figure 11) or positively skewed (Figure 12):
+Alternatively, the boxplot may display a negative skew (Figure 11) or a positive skew (Figure 12):

 For a worked example of assessing normality, you make like to view the Introduction to SPSS module.
 You can also practise assessing whether or not data approximates a normal distribution by having a go at the following activity.